TysonStanley/tysonstanley.github.io/_posts/2019-10-16-filter_mutate_keep.md

 things.
 This very short post is presenting how one can perform vectorized “if else” functions in `R`.
 The idea of "if else" basically is:

-> If something meets a condition, do this; else, do something else.
+> If something meets a condition, do this; else, do that.

 Why do this?
 Well, we are often making or adjusting a variable based on values in another variable.
 This is often done using `base::ifelse()`,